Tulsa vs. Houston NCAA Football Odds, Plays and Insights | October 1, 2021

 Over/Under Insights

-- Tulsa and its opponents have combined for 57 points -- this matchup's point total -- only twice this season.
+- Tulsa and its opponents have scored at least 54.5 points only twice this year.

+- Houston's games have gone over 54.5 points in just one opportunity this season.

-- Houston has combined with its opponents to score more than 57 points in one game this season.
+- The two teams combine to score 59.8 points per game, 5.3 more than the total in this contest.

-- Friday's over/under is 2.8 points lower than the two team's combined 59.8 points per game average.

-- This contest's over/under is 10.2 points greater than the 46.8 these two squads combine to surrender per game this season.
+- This contest's total is 7.7 points more than the 46.8 these two squads combine to allow per game this season.

-- Golden Hurricane games this season feature an average total of 58.7 points, a number 1.7 points higher than Friday's over/under.
+- The average total in Golden Hurricane games this season is 58.7, 4.2 points more than Friday's total of 54.5.

-- The 57 total in this game is 3.5 points above the 53.5 average total in Cougars games this season.
+- The 53.5 PPG average total in Cougars games this season is 1.0 point fewer than this game's over/under.

 Tulsa Stats and Trends

-- So far this year Tulsa has two wins against the spread.

-- This season, the Golden Hurricane are winless ATS when entering a game as a favorite of 3.5 points or more.
+- This season, the Golden Hurricane are winless against the spread when entering a game as a favorite of 4.5 points or more.

-- Tulsa's games this year have hit the over on all three set point totals.

 - Tulsa is 2-1 against the spread and 1-3 overall in games when it records more than 16.3 points.

-- In games that Tulsa amasses over 247.5 yards, the team is 2-1 against the spread and 1-3 overall.
+- In games that Tulsa churns out over 247.5 yards, the team is 2-1 against the spread and 1-3 overall.

 - This year, the Golden Hurricane have turned the ball over six times, while the Cougars have forced six.